Essentra Combines Aging ERP Data with Unifi

 ERP Data in the Cloud

 Given the geographic dislocation of the Essentra data centers, Unifi decided to create a private cloud instance of Hadoop at AWS.
 The Unifi solution is a simple client on the Hadoop environment.
-A secure VPN connection is established between each Essentra datacenter and the AWS environment with redundant failover so that the AWS environment integrates seamlessly w/ Essentra’s internal data sources.
+A secure VPN connection is established between each Essentra data center and the AWS environment with redundant failover so that the AWS environment integrates seamlessly with Essentra’s internal data sources.

 Under the Unifi role-based permission system, each user at Essentra has their own account on Unifi.
 These users are managed within the Unifi platform but are authenticated through Essentra’s Active Directory.
 Data sources are assigned by the IT administrator at a user or group level.
 Data attributes can also be viewed at a column or row level by specific users.